EriCongMa/ericongma.github.io/index.md

 ### Education:

-2017.09 - Up to Now : Master, University of Chinese Academy of Sciences
+2017.09 - Up to Now : Ph.
+D, University of Chinese Academy of Sciences

 2013.09 - 2017.06: Bachelor, University of Science and Technology Beijing